-Internet banking fraud occurs when someone uses your details to access your account in Web Banker, and removes funds from your account illegally and transfers those funds to another account, often with a different financial institution.
+Internet banking fraud occurs when someone uses your details to access your account in Online Banking, and removes funds from your account illegally and transfers those funds to another account, often with a different financial institution.
 Access to your logon details is usually made possible through techniques such as phishing emails.

 The following tips will help protect you against internet banking fraud:

 The ‘Help’ button will assist you with any of these security or activity features.

 These menus will allow you to make the following updates to your account: